MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/migrate-best-practices-networking.md

 - [Read](/azure/virtual-network/virtual-networks-faq) the networking FAQ.
 - [Learn about](/azure/azure-subscription-service-limits?toc=%2fazure%2fvirtual-network%2ftoc.json#networking-limits) networking limitations.

-## Best practice: Implement a hub-spoke network topology
+## Best practice: Implement a hub and spoke network topology

-A hub-spoke network topology isolates workloads while sharing services such as identity and security.
+A hub and spoke network topology isolates workloads while sharing services such as identity and security.

 - The hub is an Azure VNet that acts as a central point of connectivity.
 - The spokes are VNets that connect to the hub VNet using VNet peering.